ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="2340"></a>
 #### Trace Flag: 2340
-Function: Causes SQL Server not to use a sort operation (batch sort) for optimized nested loop joins when generating a plan.
+Function: Causes SQL Server not to use a sort operation (batch sort) for optimized Nested Loops joins when generating a plan.
+By default, SQL Server can use an optimized Nested Loops join instead of a full scan or a Nested Loops join with an explicit Sort, when the Query Optimizer concludes that a sort is most likely not required, but still a possibility in the event that the cardinality or cost estimates are incorrect.
-Beginning with SQL Server 2016 SP1, to accomplish this at the query level, add the USE HINT query hint instead of using this trace flag.<br />
+Starting with SQL Server 2016 (13.x) SP1, to accomplish this at the query level, add the USE HINT 'DISABLE_OPTIMIZED_NESTED_LOOP' query hint instead of using this trace flag..<br />
 **Note: Please ensure that you thoroughly test this option, before rolling it into a production environment.**<br />
 Link: [New Features in SQL Server 2016 Service Pack 1]<br />
 Link: [Docs Trace Flags]<br />